juthikashetye/Word-Guess-Game/README.md

 ## About the game
 * This is a slightly different version of the traditional Hangman game.
 * I have used Spaceman as my character and he is in outer space searching for the correct country to land on.
-* You have to guess the correct country word.
-* At the end of each round you will get more information about the country.
-* The number of Wins increases for every correct country guessed.
-* The number of Losses increases for every wrong country guessed.
-* There is no end to the game.
-* Keep playing until you get tired.
 * Although the content of the game is responsive, the game can only be played on devices with a keyboard.
 * Hope you enjoy my game and learn something new today!